istqborg/istqb_product_base/example-document/03-troubleshooting.md

 Example of the log:

 1. Make sure your section identifier `{#apply-layering-of-taf}` is existent within your MD files.
 See <#section:section-references> for more details.
-2. Make sure you are using the reference in text like `<#section:#apply-layering-of-taf>` correctly.
+2. Make sure you are using the reference in text like `<#section:apply-layering-of-taf>` correctly.
 Typos are common here.
 See <#section:section-references> for more details.
 3. Make sure, all Markdown files you are referencing to are part of the `.tex` file, so they are included in a final rendered file.
 See <#section:architecture-of-the-solution> for mode details.